 The total cost of ownership and operational costs are essential considerations when deciding between laser and waterjet cutting.

-Laser-cutting machines generally have a higher initial cost compared to waterjet cutters.
-Also, they require a significant amount of power to operate, contributing to higher running costs.
+Laser-cutting machines generally have a higher initial cost than waterjet cutters.
+They also require a significant amount of power to operate, contributing to higher running costs.
 However, the low maintenance needs and the speed of operation can offset these costs in the long run.

 Waterjet cutters have a lower upfront cost compared to laser cutters.
-Their operating costs, which include water use, abrasive materials, and disposal of waste, can add up.
+Their operating expenses, including water use, abrasive materials, and waste disposal, can add up.
 They also require regular maintenance to prevent clogging and wear.

 Safety Considerations in Laser vs. Waterjet Cutting

 Safety should be a top concern in any manufacturing environment.
-Laser and waterjet cutting systems have specific safety considerations that need to be addressed.
+Laser and waterjet cutting systems have specific safety considerations that must be addressed.

 Laser cutters, by nature, can pose safety risks.
 Direct exposure to the laser beam can cause severe burns and eye injuries.
 Also, laser cutting, especially of certain metals, can produce harmful fumes that need proper ventilation.
-However, most modern laser-cutting machines come with safety features and enclosures to protect operators.
+However, most modern laser-cutting machines have safety features and enclosures to protect operators.

 Waterjet cutting systems are relatively safe to operate.
 They don’t produce heat, reducing the risk of burns and fires.
-However, they do create a wet environment which could lead to slip hazards, and the high-pressure system can potentially cause injuries if not used correctly.
+However, they create a wet environment, which could lead to slip hazards, and the high-pressure system can potentially cause injuries if not used correctly.

 Environmental Impact of Laser vs. Waterjet Cutting